I’m currently part way through the line edits for my eighth psychological thriller (Her Last Holiday) and, naturally, I am thinking ‘What’s next?’

 Strangers – dead body.
 Who is it?
 Why are they dead? / letter from someone ‘dead’ / stalker

 So what’s left?
-What type of psychological thriller plot haven’t I covered so far?
+What type of psychological thriller trope haven’t I covered so far?
 Quite a lot as it turns out.
 I just did a quick brainstorm and this is what I came up with:

 - Missing child/sibling/friend/husband/parents